moontr3/pixiblobs/README.md

 - **Cloud Clyde** - Floats towards the castle.
 Spawns projectiles around himself periodically.
 Can pass through any wood-related object on the map.

+- **Krivulka** - Can appear suddenly in large groups in the the late game.
+Phases through any object except the castle.
+  Has a lot of HP and a big hitbox, also moves really fast.

 # Objects